Skip menu

 florence christmas markets

-Christmas in Tuscany must involve the Christmas market in Piazza Santa Croce in Florence.
-In front of the splendid Basilica you will find a small Christmas village where you can buy handmade gifts, Christmas decorations and typical products such as meats, cheeses and wine.
+Christmas in Tuscany cannot be without the Christmas Market in Piazza Santa Croce, Florence.
+In front of the beautiful Basilica you will find a small Christmas village where you can buy handmade gifts, Christmas decorations and typical products such as cold meats, cheeses and wine.

-To make the experience even more magical, stroll through the streets of the historic center of Florence.
-Enjoy the shop windows decorated for Christmas, Christmas trees and festive lights.
+To make the experience even more magical, wander through the streets of the historic centre of Florence, amidst shop windows decorated for Christmas, Christmas trees and festive lights.

 Naples Christmas Market